-Within the period prescribed by state statute, the Mayor shall submit to the Board of Aldermen a proposed budget for the ensuing fiscal year, which shall provide a complete financial plan of all City funds and activities for the ensuing fiscal year, an accompanying budget message, and supporting documents.
+Within the period prescribed by state statute, the mayor shall submit to the city council a proposed budget for the ensuing fiscal year, which shall provide a complete financial plan of all city funds and activities for the ensuing fiscal year, an accompanying budget message and supporting documents.

-The Mayor's message shall explain the budget for all City agencies both in fiscal terms and in terms of work programs.
-It shall outline the proposed financial policies of the City for the ensuing fiscal year, describe the important features of the budget, indicate any major changes from the current fiscal year in financial policies, expenditures, and revenues, together with the reasons for such changes, summarize the City's debt position and include such other material as the Mayor deems desirable or the Board of Aldermen may reasonably require.
+The mayor's message shall explain the budget for all city agencies both in fiscal terms and in terms of work programs.
+It shall: (i) outline the proposed financial policies of the city for the ensuing fiscal year; (ii) describe the important features of the budget; (iii) indicate any major changes from the current fiscal year in financial policies, expenditures, and revenues and the reasons for such changes; (iv) summarize the city's debt position; and (v) include such other material as the mayor deems desirable or the city council may reasonably require.